Rivers4Life

 Spaces are limited so please book ahead to avoid disappointment.
 Book your FREE place at https://www.dalescountrysidemuseum.org.uk/events/

-From macro images of microscopic life to marvellous mammals, from waterfalls to water voles – we’ve launched a competition to find the best photographs of our Yorkshire Dales rivers and wildlife, to be included in our Rivers4Life exhibition.
+The competition is now closed and the final stage of judging is underway to choose the best photographs of our Yorkshire Dales rivers and wildlife, to be included in our Rivers4Life exhibition.

 Some feedback from the groups we have worked with: